About

 H.R.1 increases the annual DCFSA contribution limit from $5,000 to $7,500 for single filers, head of household, and married filing jointly.
 Married filing separately filers see an increase from $2,500 to $3,750.
 This takes effect for the 2026 tax year.

 Yes.
 This is a key difference from the H.R.1 tips deduction.
-DCFSA contributions are made pre-tax, which means they reduce your wages for all tax purposes -- including Social Security (6.2%) and Medicare (1.45%) taxes.
-This adds an extra 7.65% to your effective savings rate.
+DCFSA contributions are made pre-tax, which means they reduce your wages for all tax purposes — including Social Security (6.2%) and Medicare (1.45%) taxes, up to 7.65% of your contribution.
+One caveat: the Social Security 6.2% only applies to wages up to the annual Social Security wage base ($184,500 for 2026).
+If you earn more than that, your FSA dollars above the base save only Medicare (1.45%, plus 0.9% Additional Medicare above $200,000), so your effective FICA savings is lower than 7.65%.
+The calculator adjusts for this based on the income you enter.

 You cannot double-dip.
 Expenses paid with DCFSA funds cannot also be claimed for the Dependent Care Tax Credit (DCTC).
 If your childcare costs exceed your DCFSA contribution, you may claim the DCTC on the excess.
 For most families with income above $43,000, the DCFSA alone provides greater savings than the DCTC.